Error distributions for random grid approximations of multidimensional stochastic integrals

-\begin{proof}[Proof of Theorem \ref{cor:mixing} and Corollary \ref{thm:mixing}] We do this in reverse order, and first prove Corollary \ref{thm:mixing}.
-For simplicity of notation we only prove the corollary for a 2-dimensional Brownian motion, i.e. for the case $d=2$.
+and thus, choosing $m_k$ suitably, $\eta_k = \sum_{i=0}^{[m_kS]} \tilde {\eta}_k( iS/m_k) 1_{\{t \in[ iS/m_k, (i+1)S/m_k)\}}$ satisfies the first one of the two relations above.
+Furthermore, the second one is easily seen to hold for $\eta_k$ of this form. \end{pf} \begin{pf*}{Proof of Theorem~\ref{cormixing} and Corollary \ref{thmmixing}} We do this in reverse order, and first prove Corollary~\ref{thmmixing}.
+For simplicity of notation we only prove the corollary for a two-dimensional Brownian motion, that is, for the case $d=2$.
 The general case is the same.